fahadyaseen001/Taskify-AI/README.md

 # Taskify AI 🤖✨

-A modern, AI-powered task management platform built with Next.js and TypeScript that transforms the way teams organize and manage their work.
+A modern, Open AI-powered task management platform built with Next.js and TypeScript that transforms the way teams organize and manage their work.

 ## Overview